jkkicks/Vela/docs/DEVELOPMENT_SETUP.md

 # Development Setup Guide

-This guide will help you set up SparkBot for development on Windows, macOS, or Linux.
+This guide will help you set up Vela for development on Windows, macOS, or Linux.

 ## Prerequisites